isabella232/XsltTransformations/WordprocessingML/README.md

 * Version of the template.
 Defaults to **2**.
 * **1** to duplicate tempalte to other languages.
 Using this template will be available in eWay-CRM in all supported languages.

-After you run the **Wml2Ew.exe** utility a SQL file will be created with the same name as name of the template document.
+After you save and run **transform.bat**, it runs a **Wml2Ew.exe** utility and SQL file will be created with the same name as name of the template document.

 As soon as you execute the SQL script on the eWay-CRM server database users should be able to [see the template in eWay-CRM](https://kb.eway-crm.com/documentation/3-description/3-6-integration-with-microsoft-office/3-6-2-microsoft-word-and-excel/data-export-into-ms-word).